TobiasPSP/doneland_sources/README.md

 # **Electronics101** Start Page

-Welcome to this repository: here you find information about electronic components, microcontrollers, and examples.
+Welcome to this repository: here you find information about electronic components, microcontrollers, plus many examples illustrating actual usage.

 All content focuses on *practical use* and quick success.
 It may not always be scientifically correct down to the last detail as long as it is simple to understand and of immediate practical use.